milesgranger/pytpch/README.md

 tpch-dbgen is originally a CLI to generate CSV files for TPC-H data.
 I wanted to make it into an ergonomic Python API for use in other projects.

-TODOS:
+TODOS (roughly in order of priority):
+  - [ ] Support for more than Linux x86_64 (mostly just adapting C lib and updating CI)
+  - [ ] Write directly to Arrow, removing CSV writing (w/ nanoarrow probably)
   - [ ] Make thread safe (remove global and static function variables in C lib, and remove changing of CWD)
-  - [ ] Write directly to Arrow, removing CSV writing (w/ nanoarrow probably)
   - [ ] Separate out the Rust stuff into it's own crate.